gotonode/creatures/README.md

 The user can now choose to add a Pokémon, "Pikachu".
 Choosing option 'A' to add it, the system asks for the new Pokémon's information.
 First, the user enters its ID and the system verifies that it is a positive integer.
 After that, the Pokémon's name is given ("Pikachu"), then its main type ("Electric") and a secondary type (this is optional).
 Finally, the user indicates via a 'Y' or 'N' if he/she has caught that Pokémon (in whatever game this app is used for, be it Pokémon Red/Blue for the GameBoy or Pokémon GO for Android, as an example).
 This user has not yet caught "Pikachu".

 To view a list of all the Pokémon in the database, the user can choose from four different ordering options.
 An existing Pokémon can also be removed.
-And once a Pokémon has been caught, or returned to the wild, it's caught-status can be changed via the 'E' command.
+And once a Pokémon has been caught, or returned to the wild, it's data can be changed via the 'E' command.
 A Pokémon who is to be removed/edited must be indicated by either its ID or name.
 It doesn't matter if the search term is all in lowercase; this app will find the Pokémon nonetheless.

 Once Pokémon have been added/removed/edited, they can be saved via the '1' command.
 The user can define the path and filename of the database to be used.
 When restoring data, command '2' is used and again, the path and filename can be specified.
 In both of these cases, if nothing is defined, the default value of "database.txt" is used.